JirosWorld/Django-starter-project/INSTALL.rst

        $ python src/manage.py runserver

+8. Create a .env file with database settings.
+See dotenv-example for an example.

+        $ cp dotenv-example .env

 **Note:** If you are making local, machine specific, changes, add them to ``src/{{ project_name|lower }}/conf/local.py``.
 You can base this file on the example file included in the same directory.